FlagBrew/PKSM/README.md

 ## Building

-PKSM requires [latest libctru](https://github.com/smealum/ctrulib), [latest citro3d](https://github.com/fincs/citro3d) and [latest pp2d](https://github.com/BernardoGiordano/PKSM/tree/master/source/pp2d).
+PKSM requires [latest libctru](https://github.com/smealum/ctrulib) and [latest citro3d](https://github.com/fincs/citro3d).
 The executable can be compiled with [devkitARM r47+](https://sourceforge.net/projects/devkitpro/).To compile the .cia you need [3dstool](https://github.com/dnasdw/3dstool/releases), [bannertool and makerom](https://github.com/Steveice10/buildtools/tree/master/3ds) in your PATH.
 Run the command `make all` to build both the .3dsx and .cia.

 ## Credits